Harry Enfield's Brand Spanking New Show

 Harry Enfield's Brand Spanking New Show is a British sketch show (sketch comedy) starring Harry Enfield.
 It was first broadcast on Sky 1 in 2000 for one series.

 The series followed Enfield's first project Harry Enfield's Television Programme.
 Seven years later, Enfield returned with Harry and Paul, once again on the BBC.
-Enfield admitted in 2010 that he didn't give the series his full attention, as he was involved in the editing of Kevin & Perry Go Large at the same time as the show's production, so the show suffered as a result.
+Enfield admitted in 2010 that he did not give the series his full attention, as he was involved in the editing of Kevin & Perry Go Large at the same time as the show's production, so the show suffered as a result.

-A compilation of some of the best sketches from the series was released on DVD in 2002.
+A compilation of some of the best sketches from the series was released on DVD and VHS in 2002.